av-savchenko/HSE_FaceRec_tf/age_gender_identity/README.md

+#Efficient facial representations for age, gender and identity recognition in organizing photo albums using multi-output ConvNet

 Source code for facial analysis including gender recognition, age predicition, clustering of similar faces and extraction of potential public photos

 We provide three pre-trained models for simulatenous age/gender recognition: